aksharkkumar/cmri-rv-seg/capstone-report/capstone-report.md

 - UNet Convolutional Neural Network model (UNet) [Add model architecture image with dimensions]
 - submission code (testevaluation.py)

-Training implementation:
-1. Load images and masks into memory.
-2. Split images and masks into training and validation sets.
-3. Augment training data as described above using ImageDataGenerator object.
-4. Load the model architecture.
-5. Train the model using 'fit_generator()' and train image and masks generators as input data.
-Validation images and masks as validation data.
-6. Calculate the average Training and Val Dice by predicting the trained model on training images and validation images using 'predict()' function.

 Testing implementation:
 1. Load weights, and predict the mask for each testing image.
 2. Create contour for each mask by using OpenCV 'findContours()' function.